biocore/biom-format/doc/documentation/biom_format.rst

     PC.356 OTU2 7
     PC.356 OTU3 3

-OTU table data tends to be sparse (i.e., a lot of counts are zeros) in which case the latter format is more convenient to work with as it has a smaller memory footprint.
-Both of these representations are now supported in QIIME via the dense and sparse formats through the use of BIOM (for either dense or sparse) or the classic dense OTU table type. .
+OTU table data tends to be sparse (e.g., greater than 90% of counts are zero, and frequently as many as 99% of counts are zero) in which case the latter format is more convenient to work with as it has a smaller memory footprint.
+Both of these representations are supported in the biom-format project via dense and sparse Table types.
+Generally if less than 85% of your counts are zero, a dense representation will be more efficient.

 Encapsulation of core study data (OTU table data and sample/OTU metadata) in a single file
 ------------------------------------------------------------------------------------------